 When we started building the new Metigy website as part of our recent rebrand, we laid out a couple of requirements, the main one of which was it had to be fast and scalable.
 This article focuses on the backend of the website and how we delivered the objective very effectively, using Wordpress.
 Our marketing efforts have responded very positively to everything we put into the new site.

 Now, before I continue, a few people will grumble with me about the Wordpress blog system not being the best.
-It does have it's problems and I've managed to hit a very large number of them.
+It does have its problems and I've managed to hit a very large number of them.
 Face first, whilst on fire, tumbling off a cliff being chased by angry cats with knives.
 But that's another story.

 We were aiming to make this site super lean and easy to update via continuous deployment tools like Elastic Beanstalk.
-Be completely self contained where possible.
+Be completely self-contained where possible.
 But we still want leverage the advantages of Wordpress as it's admin tool.

 There are many projects out there that try and solve this problem and I looked at them and learnt from their ideas.

-The long and the short of it is that we started by figuring out what we wanted from the database, and writing those queries.
+The long and the short of it is that we started by figuring out what we wanted from the database and writing those queries.
 It involved a series of joins and group_concats that meant we could run queries in a fraction of a second.

 Once we have the data, we run a series of transformations over the results that pre-generates most of what we need for output.
-This includes the URL - generated using named routes in FastRoute, the author's details, Images including fallbacks if no feature image defined, etc.
+This includes the URL - generated using named routes in FastRoute, the author's details, Images including fallbacks if no featured image defined, etc.

-Also to make finding things quick given that we only usually access posts using an id, slug or similar, we create and index of the indexes for those in the cache too.
+Also to make finding things quick given that we only usually access posts using an id, slug or similar, we create an index of the indexes for those in the cache too.
 This gives us really quick lookups for all common searches.

 By doing that everything is ready for the front-end Twig templates and consistent components that can all be re-used.
-All the Twig has to handle is deciding what the start and end row is and if it needs to show the back and forward buttons.
+All the Twig has to handle is deciding what the start and end row are and if it needs to show the back and forward buttons.

 We went with the last one because all we need to do was run 3 simple queries to look for changes, then cache the result.